The cheapest runabout is no more.

 The Nano GenX received a host of upgrades that included features such as Bluetooth, and USB and auxiliary ports.
 It even came with a bigger fuel tank and electric power-assisted steering.
 These were great additions to the bare-bones Nano, but not enough to save the car from its sales slump.

 Last month, Tata produced just one Nano, down from 275 in June 2017, according to Automotive News.
 Year-over-year changes in exports are just as drastic.
 Tata moved zero Nanos out of the country last month compared to 25 the previous June.
-Even with a staring price of $3,500 consumers still want more bang for their buck.
+Even with a starting price of $3,500 consumers still want more bang for their buck.

 The death of the Nano – which was plagued with problems since 2008 – shows how much emphasis is placed on cars to be a status symbol.
 Just because the Nano satisfied the majority of consumers’ needs, doesn’t mean it’s the car they want.